MRGSRT/real-time-voice-assistant-with-sentiment-awareness/README.md

 pip install -r requirements.txt
 ```

+Note: If you encounter issues related to PyTorch + CUDA, try installing PyTorch manually first, then retry installing the dependencies.

 ## 2b.
 Anaconda (Windows only atm)

 Create the Conda environment from the provided `environment.yml` file: